 The Strada Slim lacks visible buttons anywhere on the front of the computer.
 Scrolling through the data points is accomplished by pushing on the lower portion of the computer body, activating a hidden rear button that pushes against the mounting bracket.

 It is a clean look, and you can feel a definite click when you push on the computer.
 The computer automatically starts up when movement is detected and keeps a running total of distance like the odometer in your car.
 Nothing too fancy, but it is simple, and it works every time.
 Compared to other more complex cycling computers such as the GPS enabled Garmin Edge 520 the Strada Slim takes less effort to master, and the various functions can be quickly figured out by trial and error.
-The Lezyne Super GPS also has a tactile button interface but is much more complicated to use due to a more robust set of features and functions.

 Initial setup is fairly easy, all you need to do is input your wheel size and set the current time.
 A tire size chart with corresponding circumference numbers is included with the directions to help you get an accurate size.